 Fair Value of Debt.
-At both December 31, 2022 and 2021, EOG had outstanding \$4,890 million aggregate principal amount of senior notes, which had estimated fair values of approximately \$4,740 million and \$5,577 million, respectively.
+At December 31, 2023 and 2022, respectively, EOG had outstanding \$3,640 million and \$4,890 million aggregate principal amount of senior notes, which had estimated fair values of \$3,574 million and \$4,740 million, respectively.
 The estimated fair value of debt was based upon quoted market prices and, where such prices were not available, other observable (Level 2) inputs regarding interest rates available to EOG at year-end.